Blast furnace: Environmental impact

 Fossil fuel (coke, natural gas) use in blast furnaces is a source of greenhouse gas emissions and the blast furnace is the most emission intensive stage of the steel making process.
+For every tonne of steel produced in an integrated steel mill, 1.6-2.2 tonnes of CO_{2} emissions are produced, 70% of which are attributed to the operation of the blast furnace.
 Fuels and reductants such as plastic waste, biomass and hydrogen are being used by steelmakers as possible alternatives to fossil fuels, although cost and availability remain a challenge and deployment is limited.

 Electric arc furnaces (EAF) are cited as an alternative steel production path which avoids the use of blast furnaces, however, depending on the characteristics of the steel product required the two furnace types are not always interchangeable.
 Furthermore, EAFs utilize steel scrap as a feedstock but estimates suggest that there will not be enough scrap available to meet future steel demand.
 Using hydrogen gas as a reductant to produce DRI (so called H2-DRI) from iron ore, which is then used as a feedstock for an EAF provides a technologically feasible, low emission alternative to blast furnaces.
 The H2-DRI EAF production route is in a fledgling state, with just one plant in operation.

 ULCOS (Ultra Low CO_{2} Steelmaking) was a European programme exploring processes to reduce blast furnace emissions by at least 50%.
 Technologies identified include carbon capture and storage (CCS) and alternative energy sources and reductants such as hydrogen, electricity and biomass.